spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/2-file-ingest/1-sftp-to-jdbc.md

 The `sftp` source will not process files that it has already seen.
 It uses a [Metadata Store](https://docs.spring.io/spring-integration/docs/current/reference/html/#jdbc-metadata-store) to keep track of files by extracting content from messages at runtime.
-Out of the box, it uses an in-memory Metadata Store.
+Out of the box, it uses an in-memory Metadata Store, but it is pluggable to a persistent store used for production deployments
 Thus, if we re-deploy the stream, or restart the `sftp` source, this state is lost and files will be reprocessed.

 Thanks to the magic of Spring, we can auto-configure one of the available persistent Metadata Stores to prevent duplicate processing.